GavinHigham/ceffectpp/README.md

 ###Motivation###

-I wrote this library in the course of making a 3D game engine in C (still a work in progress).
+I wrote this tool in the course of making a 3D game engine in C (still a work in progress).
 I wanted a simple and fast way to make my engine "aware" of shader files dropped in a folder and given similar names, without having to manually specify in code what my shaders were called and what their attributes / uniforms were.